Government of New Brunswick

 The Request for Review process is for those who feel their property’s assessed value does not reflect Real and True Value (market value).
 Market value is the price a property would likely sell for on the open real estate market.
 Learn more about market value and search sale prices of properties in your area.

 This is the first official level of appeal.
-When the assessor receives your Request for Review, he or she will contact you to confirm property details and discuss particular valuation issues.
+When the assessor receives your Request for Review, he or she may contact you to confirm additional property details or discuss particular valuation matters.
 Following the review, the assessor will send you a notice of the decision.
-Enclosed with the decision will be the Notice of Appeal and the information needed, in the case that you wish to move on to the second level of appeal with the Assessment and Planning Appeal Board.
+Enclosed with the decision will be the Notice of Appeal and the information needed, in case that you wish to move on to the second level of appeal with the Assessment and Planning Appeal Tribunal.

 Steps-E